ReluctantHacker/notes/GaoKaoNotes/dataStructure/mathAlgorithm.md

 Which is contradicts the fact that a * b = n.
 So at least one of a or b must be less than or equal to n^(0.5)
 ```
-So when you are trying to figure out whether a number is a prime or not, you should try n%i, i = 1, 2, 3...n^(0.5), if n%i == 0, then i is the factor of n which means n is not a prime.
+So when you are trying to figure out whether a number is a prime or not, All you need to try is figure if n%i, i = 1, 2, 3...n^(0.5), if n%i == 0 or not.
+Because you only need to half of all the factors, another half is complementary. if n%i==0, then i is the factor of n which means n is not a prime.
 If there's no such i makes n%i == 0, means n is a prime.

 You would see some people in some [case](https://www.youtube.com/watch?v=3PcIJKd1PKU) use trial range from 2 to n/2 rather than n^(0.5).
-This may for teaching purpose to avoid explaining square roots but of course it's slower.
+This may for teaching purpose to avoid explaining square roots but of course it would be much slower.

 However, of course, this algorithm is not very efficiency and it takes O(n^0.5) time complexity.
 People are smart to find some other ways.